jaredly/j2/Roadmap.md

 	if so, don't print it in toast.
 Same for arg types.

+- [ ] make a basic collectSymInfo
+- [ ] fix jest tests so I can like run them

 SO
 I think I want a `symInfo` dealio that I can get by traversing a tast